Canada Jetlines

+In August 2024, it ceased operations and said that it would seek creditor protection.
+It was declared bankrupt on September 11, 2024.

 History

 In June 2016, the airline announced that it had asked the Canadian government to relax its legal requirement for Canadian airlines to have no more than 25% foreign ownership, allowing Canada Jetlines to seek foreign investment up to the level of 49% ownership.
 On November 3, 2016, Transport Minister Marc Garneau approved Jetlines' request for exemption from the current foreign ownership rules, which allowed the airline to access necessary capital in order to begin operations.
-The airline has one ownership member from Europe and a board made up of industry members from Europe and the United States.
+The airline has one minority owner from Europe and a board made up of aviation industry members from Europe and the United States.

 On November 4, 2016, Canada Jetlines announced that it was planning to launch operations on strong primary and secondary routes by operating scheduled point-to-point jet air service.
 Jetlines planned to operate flights throughout Canada, the United States, Mexico, and the Caribbean.
 On September 11, 2017, Canada Jetlines released a map of cities to which it intended to fly by April 2019.
 On May 8, 2018, Canada Jetlines announced that it would not be leasing two Boeing 737-800 aircraft as initially planned due to the lessor being unable to confirm a delivery date.
-Jetlines concluded a term sheet on April 23, 2018 to lease two Airbus A320 aircraft instead, and made a deposit payment of US$876,000.
+Jetlines concluded a term sheet on April 23, 2018, to lease two Airbus A320 aircraft instead, and made a deposit payment of US$876,000.
 On June 13, 2018, Jetlines announced that it had partnered with AerCap, an aircraft leasing and aviation finance company, to sign a Definitive Lease Agreement for two Airbus A320 aircraft.
 Delivery of the two aircraft was expected by the first half of 2019.
-On April 4, 2019, Jetlines announced that it intends to launch operations in December 2019 and has subsequently withdrew from its leasing agreement with AerCap dated April 23, 2018.
-Jetlines intends to lease its initial aircraft with its partner, SmartLynx Airlines, with delivery of the aircraft occurring in Q4 2019.
+On April 4, 2019, Jetlines announced that it intended to launch operations in December 2019 and had subsequently withdrawn from its leasing agreement with AerCap dated April 23, 2018.
+Jetlines intended to lease its initial aircraft with its partner, SmartLynx Airlines, with delivery of the aircraft occurring in Q4 2019.

-On February 28, 2017, Canada Jetlines completed a business combination with Jet Metal Corp.
+On February 28, 2017, Canada Jetlines completed a merger with Jet Metal Corp.
 Until then, Canada Jetlines was a private company that had raised money over three years with the goal of becoming an ultra low-cost carrier (ULCC).
-Jet Metal Corp. was a publicly listed company that was previously involved in mineral exploration, but had raised capital in 2014 to search for a new business opportunity.
-As an initial public offering (IPO) process is quite lengthy and expensive, it was common in Canada for private corporations to obtain a public listing through a corporate transaction with an inactive listed company.
-Nonetheless, a public listing was sought as it provided greater access to capital given the increased liquidity compared to a private corporation.
+Jet Metal Corp. was a publicly listed company that was previously involved in mineral exploration, but had ceased active operations in 2017.
+Jet Metal Corp became publicly listed in 2014 as a special-purpose acquisition company (SPAC).
+As an initial public offering (IPO) process is quite lengthy and expensive, it is easier for private corporations to obtain a public listing through a corporate transaction with an inactive listed company or SPAC.
+A public listing was sought as it provided greater access to capital given the increased liquidity compared to a private corporation.
 The common shares of Canada Jetlines trades on the NEO Stock Exchange – with the ticker symbol "CJET".